iterative/dvc.org/content/blog/2022-1-18-January-22-heartbeat.md

 # From the Community

 Happy New Year!
-Hope you got some good R&R and stayed healthy at the end of 2021, because 2022 has lots of great things in store!
+Hope you got some good rest and stayed healthy at the end of 2021, because 2022 has lots of great things in store!

 ![Heartbeat!](https://media.giphy.com/media/7ILAGpJWoQYWA0j60C/giphy.gif)